NNJR Driver’s Manual

 Now that you and your car are dressed properly, lets talk about driving (well, we’re not quite ready yet).

 Your position in the seat makes a big difference in your ability to control the car properly.
 Many drivers do not naturally sit in the proper position.
 The objective is to get you situated so that you have maximum support for cornering, easy control of gas, clutch and brake pedals, and complete ability to turn the steering wheel.
 To get started, try the following (after hooking up your seatbelt, of course; and don’t forget to put on your helmet!).
 First, adjust the seat cushion so that you are “in” it as much as possible (put your left foot on the dead pedal and push your butt and shoulders all the way into the seat).
 Make sure you are getting maximum use of the seat bolsters.
-Next, slide the seat so that you can push the clutch all the way to the floor with some bend still left in your knee (if your knee is completely straight, you are too far away).
-Then, adjust the seat back so that your wrists are on the top of the steering wheel.
+Next, slide the seat so that you can push the clutch and the gas all the way to the floor with some bend still left in your knee (if your knee is completely straight, you are too far away).
+Then, adjust the seat back so that your wrists are on the top of the steering wheel with some bend still left in the elbows.
 Remember that your shoulders should be all the way back in the seat.
 You can test the arm distance by putting your hands at 3 and 9 o’clock (some people prefer 2 and 10 o’clock; most of us hook our thumbs over the spokes) and turning the wheel more than 90 degrees to the left and right-without pulling your shoulders away from the seatback.
 Your elbows should still have a little bend in them.
 This technique allows the driver to use their arm muscles on the steering wheel, not the wrists.
 The wheel should be pulled in the proper direction.
 This provides the maximum amount of control, and is the least tiring.
 Don’t be surprised if you find yourself closer to the wheel than you expect: many drivers sit too far back.
 Finally, after you are properly seated, adjust the mirrors so that you have maximum field of view.
 But don’t be surprised if your instructor takes the right hand mirror so that he or she can help you look for traffic behind.

 Beginning drivers seldom appreciate how important their eyes are: more specifically where to look.
 Like most drivers on the street, beginners usually don’t look far enough ahead.
 Ignore your natural tendencies and try this: always have your eyes one step ahead.
 Here is how it works.
 On the straight, pick up the braking point as soon as you can.
 Once you are approaching it, start looking for the turn-in point, while you pick up the braking point with your peripheral vision.
 As soon as you are braking, start looking for the apex cone while you pick up the turn-in point with your peripheral vision.
 As soon as you turn in, look through the apex at the track out cone.
 Before you get to the apex, look down the track.
 At first, this may feel like “connect-the-dots”.
 That is OK because as you get comfortable looking well ahead, the flow will become natural.
 This technique works because you are looking where you want to be, not where you are.
 Remember that, even at 60 mph you are covering 88 feet per second.
 If you are only looking 1 or 2 seconds ahead of the car, you will always be “behind”; i.e. reacting.
 By looking several seconds ahead, you have the time to plan and act (much of which happens subconsciously).
 This “ocular driving” approach has the additional advantage of making you a smoother driver.